-Mimecast Discovers “3D Office Exploiter,” a Remote Code Execution Vulnerability in Microsoft Office
+Mimecast Discovers 3D Office Exploiter Vulnerability in MS Office

 New Mimecast research demonstrates how CVE-2020-1321 potentially impacts unpatched versions of Microsoft Office for Windows and Mac.